Posted by: Malcolm Jarvis

 - Check your system enforces the 72 hour rule (for Abandoned Calls)

-- Check your system follows the 24 hour rule (for AMD)
+- Check your system follows the other 72 hour rule (for AMD)

 TPS Compliance and the Right To Opt Out